ild-nucleusstudio/rn-boilerplate/readme.md

 - [ignite-bowser-diff-purge](https://github.com/nirre7/ignite-bowser-diff-purge) To help you see the diffs between versions

-## TypeScript

-In addition to `redux` --> `mobx-state-tree`, we've also transitioned to using `TypeScript` vs plain `JavaScript`.
-We find that TypeScript streamlines the developer experience by catching errors _before_ you hit refresh on that simulator, and prevents costly bugs by enforcing type safety.

-In Bowser, TypeScript is fully set up, so if you know TS, all you need to do is start coding!

 ### Resources

 If you are new to TypeScript, here are some of our favorite resources: